Perryo/BetterCrunchyRoll/readme.md

 ![Default Crunchyroll](/resources/default.png)

 ### How does the skip work?
 Current skip functionality relies on the subtitles for soft-subbed episodes.
-There are two current methods being explored, with only one currently implemented.
+There are two current methods being explored.
 #### 1. Skip by intro subtitles
 This method relies on being able to lookup the subtitles by their special styles.
 A normal subtitle looks something like: